 Fast 4G is a great way to get online when you’re out and about, but there are times when wi-fi is a better option.
 Downloading lots of data over 4G can be expensive if it takes you beyond your monthly allowance.

-The good news is that there’s always wi-fi to fall back on and, if you’re a BT Mobile customer, it won’t cost you a penny extra.As well as 4G, all BT Mobile customers can also connect to more than 5 million wi-fi hotspots in the UK and 13 million abroad absolutely free.
+The good news is that there’s always wi-fi to fall back on and, if you’re a BT Mobile or BT Broadband customer, it won’t cost you a penny extra.As well as 4G, all BT Mobile customers can also connect to more than 5 million wi-fi hotspots in the UK and 13 million abroad absolutely free.
 All you need is the free BT Wi-fi app on your phone to make connections seamless and automatic.
-Read more about using the BT Wi-fi app on your tablet.

 Here are 5 good reasons for using wi-fi when you’re away from home.

 There’s nothing more annoying than missing the big game just because you can’t be at home, but wi-fi can help.
 The BT Sport smartphone app lets BT Sports subscribers watch a range of live matches and highlights, so just connect to a BT hotspot to enjoy the action.
 It's free with BT Mobile 6GB or higher plan (excluding double data offers on the 3GB plan).

 2. Use a tablet instead of a smartphone